Has Joan Aiken’s heroine met her match…? Read on to discover!

 “Blow it all,” thought Deborah… “he’ll just have to kill me if he’s going to.”

-In fact at this point it’s a slavering guard dog, not the villain of the piece that she’s worried about – there are still a choice of three or four contenders for top villain, so at this point it’s probably a good idea to make friends with the dog.
-Trapped in an isolated farmhouse on the Yorkshire moors our heroine Deborah, a young lady of no uncommon resources, and certainly not faint hearted, is grappling here with a diesel engine to get the power and lights on in aforementioned isolated farmhouse, and has also been left in charge of assorted geese, chickens and a runaway infant prodigy who may be lost on the snowy moors, but chiefly on her mind is an escaped prisoner possibly lurking nearby, cheerfully referred to on local news broadcasts as The Slipper Killer.
+In fact at this point it’s a slavering guard dog, not the villain of the piece that she’s worried about – there are still a choice of three or four contenders for top villain, so in any case it’s probably a good idea to make friends with the dog… Trapped in an isolated farmhouse on the Yorkshire moors, our heroine Deborah, a young lady of no uncommon resources, and certainly not faint hearted, is grappling with a diesel engine to get the power and lights on in an isolated farmhouse, and has also been left in charge of assorted geese and chickens and a runaway infant prodigy who may be lost on the snowy moors, but chiefly on her mind is an escaped prisoner possibly lurking nearby, cheerfully referred to on local news broadcasts as The Slipper Killer.

 Out of print for too long, this wonderfully entertaining and hair raising read is coming back in December courtesy of Orion’s The Murder Room EBook Library as part of a series of Joan Aiken adult titles.
 Look out for them all – and give yourself some cheerful winter thrills!

-Read more about Joan Aiken’s adult novels on the website
+Read more about Joan Aiken’s adult novels on her website

 Click on book above to read this excerpt!